NCAR/pyDARTdiags/docs/index.rst

 Contributing
 ============

 Contributions are welcome!
-If you have a feature request, bug report, or a suggestion, please open an issue on our GitHub repository.
+If you have a feature request, bug report, or a suggestion, please open an issue on our `GitHub repository <https://github.com/NCAR/pyDARTdiags>`_.

 License
 =======